Other Courses and Paths

-Forensic Studies 25 (3 credits, Print or Online) or Forensic Studies 35 (3 or 5 credits, Print or Online) or Forensic Science Studies 35 (5 credits, Print)- Uses scientific concepts and techniques from various scientific fields such as biology, chemistry, physics, anthropology, entomology, toxicology, and psychology to analyze and interpret evidence gathered during crime scene investigations.
-Prerequisites: FS 25 needs Science 10 or 14, FS 35 needs FS 25, FSS (5 credits) no prerequisites.
+Forensic Studies 25 (3 credits, Print or Online) or Forensic Studies 35 (3 credits, Print or Online) or Forensic Science Studies 35 (5 credits, Print)- Uses scientific concepts and techniques from various scientific fields such as biology, chemistry, physics, anthropology, entomology, toxicology, and psychology to analyze and interpret evidence gathered during crime scene investigations.
+Prerequisites: FS 25 needs Science 10 or 14, FS 35 (3 credits) needs FS 25, FSS (5 credits) no prerequisites.

 General Psychology 20 (3 credits, Print) provides a general background in psychology, including its history and the principles of learning and thinking.
 Topics include stress and aggression, influence of small groups, status of roles, neurosis and psychosis.